With so many choices of headsets, we'll help you decide which is best for your use here.

 With business events especially, we strongly recommend having the gear arrive several days before the event, so you have plenty of time to try the setup in advance, and get to know how to use the VR headset and controllers.

-Ranking our equipment in terms of ease of use, the Go and Quest headsets comes first, followed by the HP Reverb G2, then the Valve Index, HTC Vive Pro 2 and Varjo Aero, with the Pimax Crystal for advanced users.
+Ranking our equipment in terms of ease of use, the Quest and Go headsets comes first, followed by the HTC Vive Pro 2, with the Pimax Crystal Light for advanced users.

 Who can safely use VR?